 Below is the recruitment process for anyone wishing to become a TACT foster carer.
-Recruitment of foster carers is managed centrally by a dedicated team.

 Initial enquiry via telephone, website or other online routes.

 At this point the assessment may be closed by TACT.

 Allocated for Initial Visit.

 Virtual Initial Visit carried out and a recommendation made by TACT to proceed or not.
 The enquirer may make a decision at this stage that they do not wish to proceed.